 Teams are now allowed to start a game with only 8 players.
 Teams may play an entire game with 8 players, but if a 9th and or 10th player arrives he can be immediately inserted into the field, and the players are then added to the batting order in the 9th and 10th spots respective to their arrival.
 (Rule 4, Section 1C3).
 Section 4: A team batting 9, 10 or 11 players may finish a game with a minimum of 8 players, however, each time a missing player’s spot is due up in the batting order, an out shall be declared (Rule 7, Section 2)

 Teams may no longer use a uniformed player from another team to make up their 8th, 9th or 10th player.
 Teams may use another person at the fields who is not a regular member of an individual team to fill in if necessary without penalty.
-If a new member of the league is present, and has not been pre-assigned a team by a member of the 3 man League Executive Committee, that player may be added to the team in need of an 8th, or 9th player.
+If a new member of the league is present, and has not been pre-assigned a team, that player may be added to the team in need of an 8th, or 9th player.

 The term uniformed player is mean to read, "player who is a regular member of a specific team."
 Actual wearing of the teams uniform that the player is a member of is not necessary for him to be deemed a "uniformed player"

 Additional Rule 3.
 Amendment to the Rules for Courtesy Runner.